Philanthropy

 Music and Arts

 Exposing young people to music and the arts at an early age can change lives.
-Fund II Foundation is helping create a world where every child has a channel for self-expression and can learn more about the arts, as well as nourish their talent and soul.
-Fund II Foundation invests in music education to nurture talent and create dreams; it is a powerful way to inspire young people to elevate their lives and reach their goals.
+Fund II Foundation invests in music education to nurture talent and help create a world where every child has a channel for self-expression and can learn more about the arts, as well as nourish their talent and soul.

 Education and Career Readiness

 Fund II Foundation believes that education allows students to learn self-discovery, self-sufficiency and prosperity.
-That is why it is important to provide the necessary educational resources to students.
-Through their work, Fund II Foundation expends these resources to underserved populations and also supports organizations that provide career training to help create pathways to sustainable careers and financial stability.
+Through their work, Fund II Foundation provides the necessary educational resources to students who lack access and also supports organizations that provide career training to help create pathways to prosperous careers and financial stability.

 Health

-Fund II Foundation is focused on improving the overall health of the Black community, including supporting Black women who are pregnant.
-All too often, members of the community face medical challenges that are too often dismissed.
-Fund II Foundation seeks to improve healthy outcomes for the community and to alleviate emotional and economic strife.
+Fund II Foundation is focused on improving the overall health of the Black community, including supporting Black women who are pregnant and Black men battling prostate cancer.
+It seeks to improve healthy outcomes for the community and to alleviate emotional and economic strife.

 Student Freedom Initiative